 REGISTRATION REQUIRED FOR EACH COURSE

-Get to know Chris:
+Get to know your instructor:

 Chris Newton's appreciation and curiosity for nature brought him to Utah from Michigan twenty years ago when he accepted a ski job at Alta, Utah.
 The natural beauty of Utah and his love of skiing and outdoor recreation have kept him here.
 In 2007 Chris earned his master's degree in Parks, Recreation and Tourism from the University of Utah.
 He has worked full-time in the industry as a partnership developer in the field since and also began guiding part-time.
 This is where Chris developed a genuine interest in helping his clients build deeper and healing connections with the natural world through immersive experiences in forests and other natural settings.